lidofinance/terra-docs/docs/internals/architecture.md

 After the rewards are swapped to target denominations, the `DispatchRewards` message is processed, where the Lido operating costs fee is applied to both stLuna and bLuna rewards.

 ## Conversions

+At any moment, a user can convert their bLuna to stLuna and vice versa by sending a `Send` message to either contract and specifying the Hub contract as the recipient.
+The Hub contract will then calculate and mint the required amount of the corresponding token using the current exchange rates.